chrisrobles/Cheatsheets/Javascript/async.md

    .then(null, handleRejected)
 ```

-### Catch
+### Catch | Reject Handler

-Accomplishes the same thing as a second then, handles rejected state
+Accomplishes the same thing as a second parameter in then, handles rejected state
 - just used for separation and readability

 ```js